Connector

 Write Query

-The value returned by the MySQL server as a result of executing the query is the number of rows affected.
+The values returned from the MySQL server as a result of executing the query are the number of affected rows returned as the return value.

 for